Top

 Green.jpg

-From the various interviews, I identified key patient and provider needs.
+From my research and interviews, I identified the following key patient and provider needs:

 • Have a list of all care providers if possible